 Pisa has to be done.
 It may be one of the more touristy areas to visit but it really would be a shame to miss it if you’re so close because it’s extremely easy to get to from Florence whether you have your own transport or not.
 There are several trains going from the main station in Florence, Santa Maria Novella, that go straight to Pisa and if you do take a car there is a large parking lot near to the tower.

-Pisa is of course known for it’s famous leaning tower and even if all you do is wander round the area taking silly photos of holding the tower up it’s really a fun thing to do.
-We went to Pisa with kids and we loved doing this!
+Pisa is of course known for its famous leaning tower and even if all you do is wander around the area taking silly photos of holding the tower up it’s really a fun thing to do.
+We went to Pisa with the kids and we loved doing this!
 It is busy there, is filled with souvenir shops and it does feel very touristy but if you can see past that it’s a great day out.

 Check out: One day in Pisa.